-Oral arguments in City of Austin v.
-Reagan National Advertising, Inc., are Wednesday, November 10, 2021.
+UPDATE: A decision in City of Austin v.
+Reagan National Advertising, Inc., was announced April 21, 2022.

 APA filed in an amicus curiae brief in the case.
-While APA did not take a position in the case, however, we support ensuring that the rationales for sign regulation — community functionality, economic development, traffic safety, and aesthetic beautification — remain available to local governments, and we encourage the Court to adopt clear rules for the regulation of billboards.
+While APA did not take a position in the case, however, we supported ensuring that the rationales for sign regulation — community functionality, economic development, traffic safety, and aesthetic beautification — remain available to local governments, and we encouraged the Court to adopt clear rules for the regulation of billboards.

 In short, Austin denied permits to two billboard companies seeking to convert static billboards to digital faces, relying on its sign code's prohibitions on (1) new off-premises signs (i.e. signs that advertise business or services not located on the property on which the sign is located) and (2) changes in technology of nonconforming signs.
 After the city prevailed at trial, the federal Fifth Circuit Court of Appeals found that Austin's code violated the First Amendment.
 The appeals court concluded that the regulation was content based.